LangStream/documentation/pipeline-agents/input-and-output/camel-source.md

 `component options` are a map of additional options specific to the Camel component being used.
 These options are appended to the component-uri as query parameters to further configure the behavior of the Camel component.

 According to [the Camel documentation](https://camel.apache.org/components/4.0.x/azure-storage-blob-component.html), the Azure blob storage connector's URI structure is `azure-storage-blob://accountName[/containerName][?options]`.
-The component URI will be populated by the Azure `accountName/containerName`, and the `[?options]` would be a `Map.of("blobName", "value1", "credentialType", "accessKey")`.
+The component URI will be populated by the Azure `accountName/containerName`, and the `[?options]` is a `Map.of("blobName", "value1", "credentialType", "accessKey")`.

 Declare the **dependency** to the connector in your configuration.yaml file, and LangStream will download it and deploy it into your application.
 ```yaml